 Chad Syverson's research spans several topics, with a particular focus on the interactions of firm structure, market structure, and productivity.
-His work has been published in several top journals and has earned several National Science Foundation Awards, Olin Foundation Grants, and a Brookings Dissertation Fellowship.
+His research has been published in several top journals and has earned multiple National Science Foundation Awards.
+He also coauthored (with Austan Goolsbee and Steve Levitt) an intermediate-level text, Microeconomics.

 "My engineering background definitely spurred my research interest in productivity.
-I like to visit factories and investigate how things are put together, what can go wrong when they are, and what factors influence firms' operating success (or lack thereof)."
+I like to visit factories and investigate how things are put together, what can go wrong when they are, and what factors influence companies’ operating success (or lack thereof)."

-Syverson is on the editorial board of several journals and a research associate of the National Bureau of Economic Research.
-He also serves on the board of the Chicago Census Research Data Center.
-Prior to these appointments, Syverson was a visiting scholar at the Federal Reserve Bank of Minneapolis and a mechanical engineer co-op for Loral Defense Systems and Unisys Corporation.
+Syverson serves as an editor of the RAND Journal of Economics and is on the editorial board of several other journals.
+He is a research associate of the National Bureau of Economic Research and has recently served on National Academies committees and as the chair of the Chicago Census Research Data Center Board.
+Prior to his appointment at the University of Chicago, Syverson was a mechanical engineer co-op for Loral Defense Systems and Unisys Corporation.

 He earned two bachelor's degrees in 1996 from the University of North Dakota, one in economics and one in mechanical engineering.
 He earned his PhD in economics in 2001 from the University of Maryland.
 Syverson joined the Chicago Booth faculty in 2008.